apache/incubator-kie-kogito-images/README.md

 ```bash
 docker run -it --env SCRIPT_DEBUG=true quay.io/kiegroup/kogito-jit-runner:latest
 ```
 You should notice a few debug messages being printed in the system output.
+You can then visit `localhost:8080/index.html` to test the service.

 To know what configurations this image accepts please take a look [here](kogito-jit-runner-overrides.yaml) on the **envs** section.